 This was an internship that almost did not happen, but Jessica's glad she changed her mind.
-In this week's post, she talks about interning at the Screen Directors Guild of Dublin and what she did to achieve her professional goals there.
+In this week's post, she talks about interning at the Screen Directors Guild of Ireland and what she did to achieve her professional goals there.
 She also gives us some insight about the Global Internship Workshop she took alongside her internship and how that prepared her for the Irish working culture and future career endeavors.

 Over the course of this past semester, I held an internship with the Screen Directors Guild of Ireland.
 This internship encompassed a lot of tasks, and I have gained numerous valuable skills that will hopefully help me to secure a job in the future.
 When I first applied for the CAPA program, I debated not doing an internship, but now I am so grateful that I did.
 My internship title was project manager, and I had various responsibilities.
 Some of the main things I organized were speed networking and screening events, podcasts, and many other office responsibilities.
 We sent an Irish director to LA and I was in charge of the itinerary and meetings.
 I also helped to produce a podcast with screen directors in collaboration with RTÉ, Ireland’s national broadcaster.